MatthiasNickles/diff-SAT/README.md

 #### Miscellanea ####

-- delSAT can be used with most types of logic programs supported by modern answer set solvers (including Disjunctive Logic Programs) but such programs might require a preceeding preprocessing and grounding step as explained above.
+- diff-SAT can be used with most types of logic programs supported by modern answer set solvers (including Disjunctive Logic Programs) but such programs might require a preceeding preprocessing and grounding step as explained above.

-- For using First-Order Logic (FOL) syntax (under stable model semantics) with delSAT, preprocess your first-order formulas using a tool such as [fol2asp](https://github.com/MatthiasNickles/fol2asp) or [F2LP](http://reasoning.eas.asu.edu/f2lp/).
+- For using First-Order Logic (FOL) syntax (under stable model semantics) with diff-SAT, preprocess your first-order formulas using a tool such as [fol2asp](https://github.com/MatthiasNickles/fol2asp) or [F2LP](http://reasoning.eas.asu.edu/f2lp/).

-- delSAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models or an optimality ranking of individual models (these problem categories might be supported in a future version).
+- diff-SAT is not a solver for (weighted) Max-SAT or Min-SAT, nor for finding individually optimal models or an optimality ranking of individual models (these problem categories might be supported in a future version).

-- delSAT is also not a Stochastic Local Search (SLS) solver (such as WalkSAT), although it includes a simple WalkSAT implementation for speeding up regular CDCL/CDNL-style SAT solving during so-called rephasing.
+- diff-SAT is also not a Stochastic Local Search (SLS) solver (such as WalkSAT), although it includes a simple WalkSAT implementation for speeding up regular CDCL/CDNL-style SAT solving during so-called rephasing.

-- In the case where the costs express probabilities of propositional variables (or, by straightforward extension, formulas, as in PSAT), the input to delSAT is similar to the normal representation format used for PSAT (probabilistic satisfiability problem) instances, so consistent PSAT problem instances are in principle feedable into delSAT in order to sample satisfying probabilistic models.
+- In the case where the costs express probabilities of propositional variables (or, by straightforward extension, formulas, as in PSAT), the input to diff-SAT is similar to the normal representation format used for PSAT (probabilistic satisfiability problem) instances, so consistent PSAT problem instances are in principle feedable into diff-SAT in order to sample satisfying probabilistic models.
 However, note that
-PSAT is a different problem and delSAT doesn't check the satisfiability of probability assignments (except for the Boolean satisfiability of "hard" clauses), at least not directly (see remarks about termination and non-termination further below).
+PSAT is a different problem and diff-SAT doesn't check the satisfiability of probability assignments (except for the Boolean satisfiability of "hard" clauses), at least not directly (see remarks about termination and non-termination further below).
-Also note that delSAT's semantics and purpose are different from SSAT (Stochastic Boolean Satisfiability).
+Also note that diff-SAT's semantics and purpose are different from SSAT (Stochastic Boolean Satisfiability).

 - While in principle usable with any kind of differentiable cost function(s), MSE-style costs receive optimized treatment with command line switch -mse.
-With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula. delSAT minimizes then the expression (innerCost1+...+innerCostN)/n.
+With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula. diff-SAT minimizes then the expression (innerCost1+...+innerCostN)/n.

-- delSAT is not (or only very remotely) related to SGDB (Stochastic Gradient Descent Branching Heuristic, in Jia Hui Liang:
+- diff-SAT is not (or only very remotely) related to SGDB (Stochastic Gradient Descent Branching Heuristic, in Jia Hui Liang:
 Machine Learning for SAT Solvers, 2018).
-Whereas SGDB provides a branching heuristics for finding decision variables which increase the likeliness of _conflicts_ (and thus the CDCL conflict clause learning rate) and thus improves regular SAT solving performance, delSAT's gradient descent-style branching heuristics aims at minimizing a user-defined loss function.
+Whereas SGDB provides a branching heuristics for finding decision variables which increase the likeliness of _conflicts_ (and thus the CDCL conflict clause learning rate) and thus improves regular SAT solving performance, diff-SAT's gradient descent-style branching heuristics aims at minimizing a user-defined loss function.

-- For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a differentiation approach which is more general than the (faster) default approach. delSAT shows a message in case the default approach isn't usable.
+- For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a differentiation approach which is more general than the (faster) default approach. diff-SAT shows a message in case the default approach isn't usable.

-- If delSAT doesn't seem to terminate, the most likely reasons are that no solution exists because of a probabilistic inconsistency (impossible or conflicting weights) in the provided input, or, in case of a non-convex cost function, the solver got stuck in a local minimum.
-There is currently no way to let delSAT check for probabilistic (weight) inconsistencies and termination with #models >= 1 doesn't guarantee weight consistency since delSAT only samples until convergence to a certain threshold or until cost stagnation (however, each individual model in the sample is an exact model of the input SAT/ASP formula/logic program).
+- If diff-SAT doesn't seem to terminate, the most likely reasons are that no solution exists because of a probabilistic inconsistency (impossible or conflicting weights) in the provided input, or, in case of a non-convex cost function, the solver got stuck in a local minimum.
+There is currently no way to let diff-SAT check for probabilistic (weight) inconsistencies and termination with #models >= 1 doesn't guarantee weight consistency since diff-SAT only samples until convergence to a certain threshold or until cost stagnation (however, each individual model in the sample is an exact model of the input SAT/ASP formula/logic program).
 Another possible reason for nontermination could be a convergence threshold which is too low (it's in principle not possible to reach arbitrary accurary) - in that case an increase of the threshold (specified with command line argument -t) should solve the problem.
 Other common reasons are forgotten parameter atom declarations (e.g., using `_pat_(atom).` facts if the input is a logic program) or typos in the cost term.

-- delSAT doesn't require any assumptions about independence of random events.
+- diff-SAT doesn't require any assumptions about independence of variables (random events).

-- delSAT is not designed as a tool for sampling from the _uniform_ (or a near-uniform) distribution over models, but it supports model set diversification with `--solverarg diversify true`, and delSAT can also be used with arbitary discrete probabiltities (including uniform ones) associated with individual models using suitable cost functions.
+- diff-SAT is not designed as a tool for sampling from the _uniform_ (or a near-uniform) distribution over models, but it supports model set diversification with `--solverarg diversify true`, and diff-SAT can also be used with arbitary discrete probabiltities (including uniform ones) associated with individual models using suitable cost functions.

 - To increase the entropy of the sample, increase the number of models in the sample using parameter `-n`.
 To further increase the sample entropy, switch `--solverarg diversify true` can be used, but it slows down sampling.
 To *de*crease models entropy, use switch `--solverarg diversifyLight false` with `-n -1`.

-- every individual model returned by delSAT is a precise model of the input clauses or rules (except in PCNF, where the weighted clauses are syntactic sugar and are replaced with other clauses), that is, not different from a model returned by a conventional SAT or ASP solver.
+- every individual model returned by diff-SAT is a precise model of the input clauses or rules (except in PCNF, where the weighted clauses are syntactic sugar and are replaced with other clauses), that is, not different from a model returned by a conventional SAT or ASP solver.
 Uncertainty is modelled only on the level of multiple models by identifying models with possible worlds and their frequencies in the sample with possible world probabilities.

-- delSAT never guarantees that the models it prints are different from each other, as sampling is with replacement (so the resulting lists of answer sets or propositional models are not duplicate free enumerations as those returned by, e.g., MiniSat, clingo/clasp or smodels).
+- diff-SAT never guarantees that the models it prints are different from each other, as sampling is with replacement (so the resulting lists of answer sets or propositional models are not duplicate free enumerations as those returned by, e.g., MiniSat, clingo/clasp or smodels).
 `--solverarg diversify true` just increases the amount of randomness in the selection of decision literals.

-- The mixture of multiple samples obtained from multiple delSAT calls doesn't have a (known) meaningful semantics, unless the input problem has only a single distribution as its multisolution (in which case repeated calls with `-s` all sample from this distribution).
-To sample `n` models, use a single delSAT call with switch `-n n`.
+- The mixture of multiple samples obtained from multiple diff-SAT calls doesn't have a (known) meaningful semantics, unless the input problem has only a single distribution as its multisolution (in which case repeated calls with `-s` all sample from this distribution).
+To sample `n` models, use a single diff-SAT call with switch `-n n`.

-- More detailed user and API documentation is planned for the near future.
+- If with older versions of Windows diff-SAT's status updates in the console scroll instead of being updated in place, try with flipped value of diffSAT.changeConsoleWidthUnderWin

 #### Author contact details ####